LabShengLi/nanome/index.md

 > For meanings of options in Megalodon, please check link [https://github.com/nanoporetech/megalodon#getting-started](https://github.com/nanoporetech/megalodon#getting-started).

-### 4. Consensus 5mC detection by NANOME Nextflow pipeline
+### 3. Consensus 5mC detection by NANOME Nextflow pipeline

-#### 4.1 Run NANOME pipeline
+#### 3.1 Run NANOME pipeline

 We developed NANOME, the first Nextflow based pipeline for consensus DNA methylation detection using XGBoost, a gradient boosting algorithm for nanopore long-read sequencing.
 The consensus outputs can obtain more accurate performance (9%-13% MSE improvement) and  comprehensive CpG coverage (1%-7% more CpGs).
+NANOME pipeline supports input from both local locations and internet/cloud storages.

-Run Nanome consensus pipeline for 5mC detection, if you use Singularity container, specify `-profile singularity`; for Docker container, use `-profile docker` instead.
+For execution of NANOME consensus pipeline for methylation detection, if you use Singularity container, specify `-profile singularity`; for Docker container, use `-profile docker` instead.
 Below is an example of using Singularity container on JAX Sumner HPC:

 ```
 module load singularity